top of page

 OCA'S MIDDLE SCHOOL

 OCA'S Middle School classrooms are so beautiful because, in essence, they run themselves.
 OCA's MS humanities teacher once said, "I don't participate in literature discussions now because I have to, I participate because I want to!"
-OCA's students are the ones leading the discussion.
+OCA students are the ones leading the discussion.
 One prospective parent (who was touring) exclaimed, "Wow!
 That felt like a college seminar!"
 OCA students, however, see their literature discussions more like a book club.
 Students WANT to be a part of their learning community!

 Middle School FAQ's